Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Negative.
 The LM heater current indicates that the LM was properly closed out.
 They apparently have not closed the LM hatch yet.

 That's right.
-That was TLC 2, and we're happy.
+It was TLC 2, and we're happy.

 Can we ask about the docking index again?